NVIDIA/aistore/docs/cli/object.md

    --dry-run           preview the results without really running the action --recursive, -r     recursive operation
    --verbose, -v       verbose
-   --yes, -y           assume 'yes' for all questions --include-src-bck   prefix names of archived objects with the source bucket name --cont-on-err       keep running archiving xaction in presence of errors in a any given multi-object transaction --units value       show statistics and/or parse command-line specified sizes using one of the following _units of measurement_:
+   --yes, -y           assume 'yes' to all questions --include-src-bck   prefix names of archived objects with the source bucket name --cont-on-err       keep running archiving xaction in presence of errors in a any given multi-object transaction --units value       show statistics and/or parse command-line specified sizes using one of the following _units of measurement_: